Pennsylvania Route 309: Lehigh County

 Past the US 22 interchange, the freeway ends and PA 309 continues northwest as an unnamed four-lane divided highway with at-grade intersections, passing near commercial development.
-The road curves to the west-northwest and heads through the community of Walbert, where it crosses Norfolk Southern's C&F Secondary at-grade and narrows to two lanes.
+The road curves to the west-northwest and heads through Walbert, where it crosses Norfolk Southern's C&F Secondary at-grade and narrows to two lanes.
 The route becomes a two-lane undivided road and runs near businesses, crossing under I-476.
-PA 309 curves north and heads through a mix of farm fields, woodland, and homes and businesses, passing through the communities of Guthsville, where it crosses Jordan Creek, and Orefield.
+PA 309 curves north and heads through a mix of farm fields, woodland, and homes and businesses, passing through Guthsville, where it crosses Jordan Creek, and Orefield.
 The road bends to the north-northwest and continues into North Whitehall Township, where it passes more residences and a few businesses along with some rural land.
 The route briefly widens into a four-lane divided highway and runs through more developed areas as a three-lane road with a center left-turn lane, passing to the east of Lehigh Carbon Community College and the Lehigh Career and Technical Institute.
-PA 309 becomes two lanes again and runs past homes and businesses in the community of Schnecksville, where it curves northwest and comes to an intersection with the southern terminus of PA 873.
+PA 309 becomes two lanes again and runs past homes and businesses in Schnecksville, where it curves northwest and comes to an intersection with the southern terminus of PA 873.
 Here, PA 309 turns to the west and heads northwest near residential developments.
 The road bends west and winds through a mix of farmland and woodland, heading into Heidelberg Township.
-The route runs through more rural land with occasional development and reaches the community of Pleasant Corners, where it crosses Jordan Creek and comes to an intersection with the northern terminus of PA 100.
+The route runs through more rural land with occasional development and reaches Pleasant Corners, where it crosses Jordan Creek and comes to an intersection with the northern terminus of PA 100.
 PA 309 continues west through agricultural areas with some woods and homes and passes south of Northwestern Lehigh High School as it enters Lynn Township.
-The road heads to the north of a golf course before it comes to a junction with the northern terminus of PA 143 east of the community of New Tripoli, where it briefly becomes a divided highway.
+The road heads to the north of a golf course before it comes to a junction with the northern terminus of PA 143 east of New Tripoli, where it briefly becomes a divided highway.
 At this point, the route turns to the northwest as an undivided road and passes through farmland with some trees, homes, and businesses, crossing Ontelaunee Creek.
 The road gains a second northbound lane further to the north.
 PA 309 curves to the west-southwest and ascends forested Blue Mountain.